th2ch-g/hellshake-yano.lua/README.md

 ### Advanced Highlight Configuration

-You can customize highlights using either highlight group names or color dictionaries:
+You can customize highlights using either highlight group names or color dictionaries.
+For more detailed examples and advanced configurations, see `samples/highlight_examples.vim`.

 ```vim
 " Using existing highlight groups